 In table format shows a list of the decoded frames, including the data and all flags and identifiers.
 You can set up filtering conditions to display only the frames you are interested in or search for frames with specified properties.
 The statistics option reveals more detail about the physical layer such as frame times and voltage levels.
 PicoScope can also import a spreadsheet to decode the data into user-defined text strings.

-The PicoScope 2205 MSO has a built-in function generator (sine, square, triangle, ramp, DC level, white noise etc).
+The PicoScope 2205 MSO has a built-in function generator (sine, square, triangle, ramp, DC level, white noise and others).
 As well as basic controls to set level, offset and frequency, more advanced controls allow you to sweep over a range of frequencies.
 Combined with the spectrum peak hold option this makes a powerful tool for testing amplifier and filter responses.

 Trigger tools allow one or more cycles of a waveform to be output when various conditions are met such as the scope triggering or a mask limit test failing.